 Both schools and Kent County Council believe that children must attend school regularly in order to benefit fully from the education provision.
 Ensuring good school attendance is a key issue, especially for vulnerable groups where early indications of other more serious underlying problems can be reflected in erratic or poor attendance.
 Nearly 50% of young people who become home educated have a history of persistent absence from school.
 Poor attendance is also a high risk factor for children and young people who are excluded and those who become NEET.

-KCC takes robust legal action when parents allow their children become a persistent absentee without a justified reason.
-The number of Penalty Notices per thousand pupils issued by KCC is among the highest in the country.
-While Penalty Notices have their place among a range of measures to tackle poor attendance, there is a need for a rounded approach using a wide range of strategies to improve school attendance.
-It is one of our priorities to continue to work with schools to improve attendance, certainly to a level that is above the national average.
+KCC takes robust legal action in cases of persistent or severe absence where support has been unsuccessful or not engaged with where it is appropriate to do so.
+Legal intervention is a last resort and solely a process that KCC follows to try to bring about an improvement in a child’s attendance.
+The number of Fixed Penalty Notices per thousand pupils issued by KCC is among the highest in the country.
+While Fixed Penalty Notices have their place among a range of measures to tackle poor attendance, there is a need for a rounded approach using a wide range of strategies to improve school attendance.
+KCC adheres to a support first approach as outlined in the Department for Education’s ‘Working together to improve school attendance’ guidance published in May 2022.